ahamed/JsPhp/readme.md

 No parameter for this method

 #### Return Value
-`JsArray` instance with flatten one-dimentional array.
+`JsArray` instance with flatten one-dimensional array.

 ___